ztrottie/learning-area/javascript/introduction-to-js-1/tasks/strings/marking.md

 ## Task 1

-The first task asks you to store a new string in a variable to go along wth the existing one, which contains the missing half of the famous quote.
+The first task asks you to store a new string in a variable to go along with the existing one, which contains the missing half of the famous quote.
 Call the new variable you add `quoteEnd`.

 You'll also need to escape the apostrophe in the existing string so that it doesn't throw an error.